Free, private file tools that run entirely in your browser.

 Built with privacy, speed, and user experience as our core principles

 Everything happens right in your browser.
-I don't want to see your files, and my code literally can't send them anywhere.
+I don't want to see your files, and the tools are designed to process files locally.
 Your data stays on your device, just like it should.

 Waiting for files to upload is the worst.
 Since this runs on your own computer, it's instant.
 Even huge PDFs or photos process as fast as your CPU can handle.